United Kingdom in the Junior Eurovision Song Contest 2023

-The United Kingdom was represented at the Junior Eurovision Song Contest 2023, which was held on 26 November 2023 in Nice, France.
-National broadcaster BBC was responsible for their participation and selected the nation's song and artist by internal selection.
-Stand Uniqu3, a girl group specially formed by the BBC following auditions, were selected to represent the United Kingdom with the song "Back to Life", written and composed by Sky Adams, Jakke Erixson and Jack Hawitt.
+The United Kingdom was represented at the Junior Eurovision Song Contest 2023, with the song "Back to Life", written by Sky Adams, Jakke Erixson, and Jack Hawitt, and performed by Stand Uniqu3.
+The British participating broadcaster, the British Broadcasting Corporation (BBC), internally selected its entry for the contest.

 The group performed fifth in the running order, following the entry from Ireland and preceding the entry from North Macedonia.
 The United Kingdom finished in fourth position with 160 points, the nation's highest placing since 2004.